The beautiful Portmarnock Beach is arguably one of the best beaches in Dublin.

 5. Safety warning

 The quality of the sand and surface here is well known (hence its name) and could be one reason why the nearby Portmarnock Golf Club links course is consistently rated as one of the finest in the country – take Tom Watson’s word for it!

-Although perhaps of more historic importance is Portmarnock’s place in the aviation record books, namely serving as a makeshift runway for legendary Australian pilot Charles Kingsford Smith!
+Although perhaps of more historical importance is Portmarnock’s place in the aviation record books, namely serving as a makeshift runway for legendary Australian pilot Charles Kingsford Smith!

-So smooth was the sand that Smithy brought his famous Southern Cross airplane to Portmarnock and then set off on the second westbound transatlantic flight on June 23, 1930.
+So smooth was the sand that Smithy brought his famous Southern Cross aeroplane to Portmarnock and then set off on the second westbound transatlantic flight on June 23, 1930.

 Things to do at Portmarnock Beach